plaintool/notetask/README.md

 - **Paste tasks** — insert individual fields or entire tasks from clipboard

 ### Shopping list
-**Notetask** allows you to keep a shopping list with item prices and see the total cost in the status bar, including purchased items.
+**Notetask** allows you to keep a shopping list with item prices and see the total cost in the status bar, including the cost of purchased items.

 ![sample2](samples/sample2.png)